 Providing immediate, short-term financial assistance to help people disabled by HIV/AIDS.

 AIDS Legal Referral Panel

-To maintain or improve the health of people with AIDS/HIV by resolving legal issues.
+Maintaining or improving the health of people with AIDS/HIV by resolving legal issues.

 Asian & Pacific Islander Wellness Center

-To educate, support, empower and advocate for Asian and Pacific Islander (A&PI) communities particularly A&PIs living with or at risk for HIV/AIDS.
+Educating supporting, empowering and advocating for Asian and Pacific Islander (A&PI) communities particularly A&PIs living with or at risk for HIV/AIDS.

 Community Awareness and Treatment Service